ggalisky/portfolio_mm/_engineering/depthv1.md

 #### Electronics

 Since our time line was tight, we started working on the electronics first.
 While we could afford to iterate on the firmware and mechanical design daily, getting a PCB made and shipped takes 5-10 days.
+The 5-10 day lead time for the electronics meant we only had one shot to get it right.
 Once the electronics were designed and ordered we could then reallocate our time to iterating on the firmware and mechanical design.

-Our first step was creating a rough set of requirements.
+Our first step was creating a rough set of requirements for the electronics.
 We landed on the following:

 - Color screen
 - IMU based user interface (no buttons)